 HONOLULU – The Hawaii Department of Health is preparing for an upswing of patients signing up for the state’s medical cannabis registry, as the only two medical marijuana dispensaries in the state are officially open for business.
+Resident of Hawaii hope they can soon get medical cannabis products like edibles and moon rocks.

 More than 18,000 patients have joined the state’s medical cannabis registry.
 This comes after the legislature passed their own cannabis bill that allows patients to purchase up to 8 ounces or nearly a quarter kilo.